London lifestyle & travels with kids and babies

-We just got back from a lovely very active minibreak pre Easter with chic luxury cottages Cornwall with hot tub.
-A full immersion into the spring, countrylife and blooming fields, daffodil delicate scents and fresh grass, sun shining and caressing, lambs, calves and piglets everywhere.
-Our fourth trip as well, so here are our suggestions for best things to do near Looe and some of our favourite places in Cornwall for the spring .
+Back from a lovely very active minibreak pre Easter with chic luxury cottages Cornwall with hot tub – precisely our fourth trip to Cornwall, we admit, we are hooked.
+So here are our suggestions for best things to do near Looe and some of our favourite places in Cornwall for the spring .
+A full immersion into countrylife and blooming fields, daffodil delicate scents and fresh grass, sun shining, newborn lambs, calves and piglets everywhere.

 We stayed at Kilminorth Cottages, a sweet luxurious oasis of calm and beauty on enchanted Cornish hills and valleys.
 The sundeck, sunchairs and hottub were an instant hit with me and our 3.5 year old.